PaperMC/docs/docs/paper/admin/reference/world-configuration.md

 - **description**: If multiple entities with duplicate UUIDs are within this many blocks, saferegen will delete all but 1 of them.

-#### filter-nbt-data-from-spawn-eggs-and-related
+#### filter-bad-tile-entity-nbt-from-falling-blocks

 - **default**: `true`
-- **description**: Instructs the server to remove certain NBT data from spawn eggs, falling blocks, and other often abused items in creative mode.
+- **description**: Instructs the server to remove certain NBT data from falling blocks.
 - **note**: Some adventure maps may require this to be turned off to function correctly, but we do not recommend turning it off on a public server.

+#### filtered-entity-tag-nbt-paths

+- **default**: `[Pos, Motion]`
+- **description**: A list of nbt paths that will be removed from the `EntityTag` tag on items which spawn entities.
+  The format of these strings follows the same format used to select nbt paths in vanilla commands.
+- **note**: Some adventure maps may require this to be an empty list to function correctly, but we do not recommend turning it off on a public server.

 #### iron-golems-can-spawn-in-air